c0dycode/BL2ModStuff/FunStuff.md

 getall CustomizationData_Skin BodyMaterial
 ```

 Will give you the skin-objects currently loaded.
-When you play alone, this will oonly list your Head and Body for example.
+When you play alone, this will only list your Head and Body for example.